Opus & Wine · Atlanta Salon Series

 Hungarian Rhapsody No. 2 in C-sharp minor

-The most celebrated of Liszt’s nineteen Hungarian Rhapsodies.
-Wild, ceremonial, unstoppable — a piece that has lived inside Western imagination for 170 years without dimming.
+The most celebrated of Liszt's nineteen Hungarian Rhapsodies.
+Wild, ceremonial, irresistible — a piece that has lived in the Western imagination for 170 years without losing its force.

 Isolde's Liebestod

-Wagner’s supreme act of longing, transcribed for solo piano by Liszt.
-Where the orchestra dissolves into a single voice — and a single instrument must carry what only love and death can hold.
+Wagner's supreme act of desire, transcribed for solo piano by Liszt.
+Where the orchestra dissolves into a single voice — and one instrument must carry what only love and death can hold.

 La Campanella

 Grande Étude de Paganini No. 3.
 The bell.
-The most famous technical impossibility in the piano repertoire, reimagined by Liszt into something both weightless and devastating.
+The most celebrated technical impossibility in the piano repertoire, reimagined by Liszt as something both weightless and devastating.

-This program is drawn from highlights of the recital Boris Cepeda will perform at Carnegie Hall Weill Recital Hall, New York — October 15, 2026.
+This programme is drawn from the recital Boris Cepeda will perform at Carnegie Hall Weill Recital Hall, New York — October 15, 2026.

 The Experience